 Post-Technical Conference Comments.
 On December 6, 2021, the FERC invited all interested persons to file initial and reply comments on the topics discussed during each of the two technical conferences.
-Initial comments must be submitted on or before February 4, 2022; reply comments, March 7, 2022.
-Thus far, one set of comments from the PJM Power Providers Group has been submitted.
+Initial comments were due on or before February 4, 2022 and were filed by: ISO-NE, Appian Way Energy